Hell and Back Again: Release

 The film was released for the public on October 5, 2011, after having been shown at Sundance Film Festival 2011 and the Moscow International Film Festival 2011.
 The first weekend the film took US$3,413, where he ran first in a movie theater.
-Total, the film grossed US$40,634.
-The distribution rights for North America are held by Docurama Films, which released the documentation on January 24, 2012 on Blu-ray and DVD.
+Total, the film grossed $40,634.
+The distribution rights for North America are held by Docurama Films, which released the documentation on January 24, 2012, on Blu-ray and DVD.
 The broadcasting rights for television were secured by Public Broadcasting Service.
 There, the documentary aired on May 24, 2012, within the film series Independent Lens.
-The film was also at the Hot Docs Canadian International Documentary Festival, and between August 24, 2012 and August 31, 2012 in the Canadian Bloor Hot Docs Cinema.
-On October 12, 2011 the film was released in the UK, France followed on December 21, 2011.
-In the United Kingdom it grossed US$315.
+The film was also at the Hot Docs Canadian International Documentary Festival, and between August 24, 2012, and August 31, 2012, in the Canadian Bloor Hot Docs Cinema.
+On October 12, 2011, the film was released in the UK, France followed on December 21, 2011.
+In the United Kingdom it grossed $315.
 The cinema releases in the United Kingdom and France were several broadcasts on the Spanish TV station Canal+ in April and September 2012.

 The only screening of the documentary in German-speaking countries took place in Austria in 2012 and 2013 at the frame[o]ut-freestyle-Filmfestival and the Filmfestival Kitzbühel.